The Most Important Part of Any Exercise Routine

 An injury will set you further back in your training, so take your time and gradually increase weights, while always putting an emphasis on performing the exercises correctly to protect yourself.
-If you need help learning the proper form, consider working with a personal trainer who can give you the guidance you need.
+If you need help learning the proper form, consider working with a personal trainer near you who can give you the guidance you need.

 Use the Intended Muscles